The Ultimate 2025 Baby Registry Checklist: Essentials, Must-Haves & What to Skip

 - Bottle warmer

-(we’ve been using this super affordable Avent bottle warmer and it has done the job for well over 1 year without any issues)
+(We’ve been using this super affordable bottle warmer, and it has done the job for well over 1 year without any issues)

 - Nursing Pillow